Turlututur/biscotte/PRIVACY.md

 ## Questions

-If you have any questions or are concerned about if data might be being stored from your account contact `@Turlututur`.
+If you have any questions or are concerned about if data might be being stored from your account contact `@Turlututur#8694`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).